arthurxmoore/docs/docs/eula.md

 # End-user License Agreement

+**Last Updated:** 21st August 2024

 This End-User License Agreement (EULA) is a legal agreement between you (either as an individual or on behalf of an entity) and The Jumper developers regarding your use of Jumper's desktop applications, and associated documentation (the "Software").

-IF YOU DO NOT AGREE TO ALL OF THE TERMS OF THIS EULA, DO NOT INSTALL, USE OR COPY THE SOFTWARE.
+**IF YOU DO NOT AGREE TO ALL OF THE TERMS OF THIS EULA, DO NOT INSTALL, USE OR COPY THE SOFTWARE.**

 ---

 ### Summary

 -	You must agree to all of the terms of this EULA to use this Software.
+-   You can read our Privacy Policy [here](/privacy/).
 -	If so, you may use the Software for free and for any lawful purpose.
--	This Software automatically communicates with its server for one reason: Check the validity of the license key you were provided.
+-	This Software automatically communicates with its server to check the validity of the license key you were provided.
 -	This Software is provided "as-is" with no warranties, and you agree that The Jumper developers is not liable for anything you do with it.
 -	You really ought to just go ahead and read the whole EULA.
 It's not all that long.
 You should not only rely on this summary.